 'No, and Snape took twenty points off me for going to look,' said Harry.
 'I tell you, he's --'

-,' hissed Hermione, craning over Harry's shoulder.
+'He's coming,' hissed Hermione, craning over Harry's shoulder.

 Harry dodged behind Ron and made himself small.
 He needn't have bothered, though; Snape swished past them at top speed, looking neither left nor right.